Devin Battley: 1986–2025: Buell Motorcycles

-In 1986 Battley, through his friendship with Erik Buell, arranged for Rockville Harley-Davidson to become the world's first Buell dealership.
-Battley still has Buell #001, an RR1000 Battletwin, in his private collection.
+In 1986, Battley, through his friendship with Erik Buell, arranged for Rockville Harley-Davidson to become the world's first Buell dealership.
+Battley still had Buell #001, an RR1000 Battletwin, in his private collection.

-In 1987 Battley smuggled Buell onto a cruise ship for the Harley-Davidson annual dealers' meeting.
+In 1987, Battley smuggled Buell onto a cruise ship for the Harley-Davidson annual dealers' meeting.
 Battley told Harley-Davidson then-CEO, Vaughn Beals, that Buell could give the company a performance image with no risk to Harley.
 They set up a table for Buell to speak with dealers and by cruise-end he had deposits and orders for 25 motorcycles.
-Attendees such as Bill Bartels, Don Tilley, Devin Battley and Frank Ulicki (all ex-racers) went on to become some of Buells most successful dealers.
+Attendees such as Bill Bartels, Don Tilley, Devin Battley and Frank Ulicki (all ex-racers) went on to become some of Buell's most successful dealers.

 1994–1996: Sales to King Hussein

-In 1994 and 1996 Battley sold a collection of motorcycles to Hussein bin Talal, King Hussein I of Jordan.
+In 1994 and 1996, Battley sold a collection of motorcycles to Hussein bin Talal, King Hussein I of Jordan.
 He traveled to Jordan to deliver and test the motorcycles.
-While there he road across country with the King.
+While there he rode across country with the King.
 A well publicized photo shows the King and Queen Noor riding a black, 1994 XLH1200 Harley-Davidson Sportster that Battley sold him.

 In 1999, Battley was interviewed on ABC's Nightline with Ted Koppel about his experiences with King Hussein.
 In the broadcast, the Nightline commentator says, "[The King] enjoyed racing cars and motorcycles.
 There was a Harley dealer in Maryland, near a home the King kept there, that was his chief supplier."
 Battley is then interviewed, saying, "Anytime, he was liable to jump on one of these motorcycles, go blasting out of the palace grounds, you know, with his bodyguards in the big Mercedes chasing him and, you know, the King riding this motorcycle, he just got on the gas, kept going!"